egandavidpatrick-del/BLKEXPORT/README.md

 #  BLKEXPORT (Case Study – Custom Utility Application)

-### Go to the table of contents below and click the Live Demo Link for demo videos.
+### Go to the table of contents below and click the Live Demo Link for demo video.

 BLKEXPORT is a proprietary C# WinForms application developed to automate Bill of Materials (BOM) generation from AutoCAD DXF drawings.